Vocational Teacher Education

 Q: What is the duration of the studies?
 Can I complete the studies in one year?

 A: The extent of the studies is 60 credits and the planned study time is 1,5 years.
 It is possible to shorten or extend the study time if agreed at the beginning of studies.
 Your own personal goals and your prior knowledge will affect the total study time.

 Q: Where will the English Vocational Teacher Education studies be organized?

-A: Participants study in small groups, and stay in touch with each other using social media tools.
-There are also video conference meetings on Thursdays, approximately every other week.
+A: Contact days at TAMK Main Campus and/or video conference meetings are organized approximately every other week.
+Participants also study in small groups, and stay in touch with each other using social media tools.

 Q: When do the studies begin?

 A: The studies for the English Vocational Teacher Education group start on 14th May 2018.